japm94/gitclonespecificsfiles/README.md

 ````

-P.S.: If you are using macosx or debian:
+# For  macosx or debian do:
 - Open with vim
 ```sh
 vim git-clone-specif-file.sh